gotankersley/sloi/_posts/2025-01-02-composite-mtn.md

 <img src="/sloi/img/fact/composite/desmos-plot.png" style="width:75%"/>

 And we see that this checks out.

+(And, actually, the fact that hyperbolic curves are intimately related to factors is well known, and will eventually be the subject of it's very own Conics post someday) .

-So, this isn't really groundbreaking, or anything new.
+However, all this isn't really groundbreaking, or anything new.
 But, it can be helpful to give us a geometric intuition about products & factors, and also gives a bit of a "base-camp" conceptually that we can use to jump off into various excursions of the local scenery.

+Continued in Part II - <a href="/sloi/2025/01/04/composite-mtn2">Traversing Composite Mtn</a>